 Generally, during cervix cauterization, the gynecologist uses a device to burn the lesions in the cervix, allowing healthy new cells to develop in the affected area.

 Cauterization of the cervix can be done at the gynecologist's office with local anesthesia and therefore does not hurt, but some women may experience some discomfort at the time of the doctor's cauterization.
-See the main causes for uterine injuries, which may need cauterization.

 How cauterization is done

 Cauterization of the cervix is done in a manner similar to the pap smear, so the woman should remove her clothing below the waist and lie on the gynecologist's stretcher with her legs slightly apart to allow the introduction of a speculum, which is an instrument that maintains the vaginal canal opened.

 Then the gynecologist puts anesthesia in the cervix to prevent the woman from feeling pain during the procedure, and inserts a longer device to burn the lesions, this can take between 10 and 15 minutes.

 After cauterization the woman can return home without being hospitalized, however, should not drive due to the effects of anesthesia, and it is therefore recommended that she be accompanied by a relative.

 In addition, during recovery of cauterization of the cervix, it is important to know that: